 My name is Colleen Dilenschneider.
 I work with executive decision-makers who are responsible and accountable for ensuring the long-term relevance and financial success of their mission-driven organizations.
 I focus on the evolution and deployment of innovative community engagement practices informed by proprietary data that both identify and predict trends in the market’s behavior.

 Colleen is the author and publisher of the popular blog Know Your Own Bone, a resource for creative engagement for nonprofit and cultural organizations that has been prominently featured in many national museum association publications, and is required reading for numerous museum studies programs and professional conferences.
 In addition, Colleen has published numerous articles in both the nonprofit and general market media and is a frequent contributor to prominent webinars and conferences.
 Colleen earned her undergraduate degree from The University of Chicago and a Master of Public Administration with a concentration in nonprofit management from the University of Southern California.
 She has completed programs in public relations and strategic marketing at the University of Washington and the London School of Economics.
 Colleen currently serves on the Board of Directors at the National Aquarium.

 On a personal note…

-I’m a true, energetic ENFJ and a vegetarian addicted to running who enjoys a good glass of red wine.
-I love beets – especially juiced (sounds weird, but so delicious).
+I’m a true, energetic ENFJ and a vegan-y vegetarian (I break for birthday cake and pizza in Rome) addicted to marathon running who enjoys a good glass of red wine.
 A few more of my personal interests include art theory, American history, trying out embarrassingly bad metaphors in public, goofy organized games with good friends, the poetry of ee cummings, eating pretty much all of the ketchup supplied at most restaurants, and exploring cities on foot.
 I also have a secret habit of planning escape routes at airports in the event of a zombie apocalypse (Maybe not-so-secret anymore…).
 Nerdy (but so awesome) fun fact?
 The New Idea two-row corn picker (1928 Corn Picker-Husker) invented by my great-grandfather is on display at The Henry Ford Museum in Dearborn, Michigan.

 Thanks again for visiting!